-Upskirting is defined as someone taking a picture under another person's clothing [not necessarily a skirt] without their permission and or knowledge, with the intention of viewing their genitals or buttocks, with or without underwear.
+Upskirting is defined as someone taking a picture under another person's clothing without their knowledge, with the intention of viewing their genitals or buttocks, with or without underwear.
 The intent of upskirting is to gain sexual gratification or to cause the victim humiliation, distress or alarm.
 It is a criminal offence.
 Anyone of any gender can be a victim.